 4. Experience Christmas at Kew Gardens

 Each year, Kew Gardens is transformed with holiday lighting and decorations.
-The gardens have a trail decorated for the holidays to stroll through, Christmas Juke Box for karaoke, and treats at the cafe.
-Buy tickets in advance for £16-£18 (depending on peak or off-peak times) and check online for entry times.
+The gardens have a trail decorated for the holidays to stroll through, the fire garden, and treats at the cafe.
+Buy tickets in advance for £16.50-£21.50 (depending on peak or off-peak times) and check online for entry times.
 Enter at Victoria Gate.

 5. Stroll Down Oxford Street

 You’ll notice that many streets throughout London are lit up for the holidays, but none are so popular to walk down as Oxford and Regent Street.
-The two streets intersect in one of the biggest shopping districts of London, perfect for shopping when it’s too cold for a Christmas market.
-John Lewis and Selfridges are great bets for finding something for everyone on your list.
+The two streets intersect in one of the biggest shopping districts of London, perfect for shopping when it’s too cold to browse Christmas market stalls.
+Department stores like John Lewis and Selfridges are great bets for finding something for everyone on your list.
 Step into Selfridges’ Food Hall for some holiday treats.
 If you feel like a longer walk, stroll down Oxford Street and stop by the Disney Store, Uniqlo, Primark, and many more.
 Even if you don’t want to buy anything, Oxford Street is one of the best places to window shop in the city.
 To get there, take the tube to Piccadilly Circus or Oxford Circus.

 6. Try a Festive Menu